contao/docs/docs/dev/framework/widgets.md

 }
 ```

-To get a better idea on the implementation details and possibilites for back end
+To get a better idea on the implementation details and possibilities for back end
 widgets, have a look at the source of the [core's widgets][ContaoCoreWidgets].

 The widget is registered in the `$GLOBALS['BE_FFL']` array with its own key: